System Design Space

 Chaos engineering and fault injection

-• Start from steady-state metrics: p95/p99 latency, success rate, queue lag, or replica lag.
+• Start from steady-state metrics: pin down p95/p99 latency, success rate, queue lag, or replica lag.
+Without a baseline you cannot separate the experiment's effect from ordinary noise.

-• Automate rollback and record results in a postmortem-friendly format.
+• Automate rollback and write up results in a postmortem-friendly format — otherwise the next experiment starts on the same rake.

 Contract testing